When light travels through glass it changes subtly.

 In 2012 I finally gave up design work to become a full time artist-maker.
 Now it's just me and my kilns!
 I live with my wife on the north Cornwall coast, a stone's throw from the beach and the famous Bude Canal nature reserve.

 I find inspiration in the natural beauty of my surroundings and I try to combine these influences in my current work with decorative, functional and sculptural elements, various techniques and mixed materials.

 FREQUENTLY ASKED QUESTIONS

-I also believe in making small differences in the world so the only 'embedded energy' in my work is in the delivery of the glass and the electricity used to fire my kiln (and I'm doing a bit of carbon offsetting here).
+I also believe in making small differences in the world so I nearly always use recycled packaging (so should you) and the only 'embedded energy' in my work is in the delivery of the glass and the electricity used to fire my kilns (and I'm doing a bit of carbon offsetting here).